-Information concerning registered sex offenders may be obtained by contacting the Idaho State Police Headquarters, 700 S. Stratford Dr., Meridian, ID 83642 or by phone at (208) 884-7000.
-You may also view the sex offender registry with the Idaho State Police at Idaho Sex Offender Registration.
+Pursuant to the Sex Crimes Prevention Act, information concerning registered sex offenders may be obtained by contacting the Idaho State Police Headquarters via mail (700 S. Stratford Dr., Meridian, ID 83642) or by phone at (208) 884-7000.
+You may also view the Idaho State Police's sex offender registry.